 Launching Kaltura Capture

 What you see via these arrows will depend on which devices you have connected to your computer.
-In this example shown below, I can see my 2 PC screens and a webcam as selectable as the 2 video options to record, plus 2 audio sources of which I must choose 1:
+In this example I have several devices attached to my computer including two screens.
+For each of the sources, I choose the device I want to record:

-Should I wish to turn off a particular source, such as one of the video elements or the audio, then I can do so by selecting the screen or mic icons, as shown below:
+If you want to turn off a source, such as one of the video elements or the audio, you can do this by clicking the icons, as shown below:

 Making a recording

-Once you have selected your video and audio inputs, click on the red button to start a recording.
+Once you have selected your video and audio inputs and have adjusted all your settings, click on the red button to start a recording.

 You will be given a 3 second countdown before the recording begins.

 During the recording, a Kaltura Capture bar will appear in the bottom right of your screen.
-This will tell you how long you have been recording for and provides you with a few options, which we shall cover below.
+You can choose for this bar to be minimised when you record by changing your recording settings.

 - Stops the recording, for you to access the options to edit/upload